Class Type: Playwriting Genre Class Level: All Experience Levels Welcome

 When: Monday, February 21 @ 7:00pm - 8:30pm CT

 Where: Online via Zoom, check out this quick video on the process.

-Structure: Lecture/presentation, discussion, writing prompts, and exercises
+Structure: Lecture/presentation, discussion, in-class reading, writing prompts, and exercises

 Questions: Email Alayna at email@example.com

 Participants must register to join this class, Sign Up at the bottom of the page.

 “When talking isn’t enough, you sing.”

 What are the limits of colloquial language?
 What are the limits of moving through time vs. how time expands or collapses?
 How can the two blend and what makes the blend successful?
 In this class, we define what makes a poem itself, what makes a play itself, and how the two combined to make theatricality out of language.

 This Is the Class for You if You: